modelscope/data-juicer/tools/postprocess/README.md

 - e.g., `python tools/postprocess/data_mixture.py  --data_path  <w1> ds.jsonl <w2> ds_dir <w3> ds_file.json`

-**Note:** All datasets must have the same meta field, so we can use `datasets` to align their features.
+**Note:** All datasets must have the same meta field, so we can use [HuggingFace Datasets](https://huggingface.co/docs/datasets/index) to align their features.